Passion + Planning = Profit

 Art + Science + Business

 The most successful commercial cannabis cultivations are a complicated balance of art, plant science, and business management.
-Consider the following as you decide if you’re up to the challenge:
+Be sure to avoid these common cultivation mistakes and consider the following as you decide if you’re up to the challenge:

 - Methodology - Do you want to grow in a greenhouse, a warehouse, or outdoors?
 What lighting, medium, fertigation, and odor mitigation will you use?
 What type of automation will you implement?
 How you’ll grow your plants drives all other decision points -- the amount of money you’ll need, the facilities and equipment you’ll have to obtain, and the quality and yield of the cannabis you can expect to produce.
 Determining the details of your methodology upfront will pay substantial dividends as you create the ideal facility for your cultivation business.